Van der Waals equation: Use

-Note that the van der Waals equation requires $V > nb$ to produce valid results.
-This observation shouldn't be surprising given that if $V < nb$, then the density of the fluid under analysis has likely been overstated.
-For example, if one tries to model a steam tank with capacity 7500 L containing 10 megagrams of steam, then the density of water is grossly (unphysically) overstated, and will lead to a negative calculated pressure.

 Critical point and corresponding states

 Figure 1: Four isotherms of the van der Waals equation along with the spinodal curve (black dash-dot curve) and the coexistence (saturation) curve (red dash-dot curve), plotted using reduced (dimensionless) variables.
 The critical point lies at the inflection point on the orange isotherm.

 Figure 1 shows four isotherms of the van der Waals equation (abbreviated as vdW) on a $p, v$ (pressure, molar volume) plane.
 The essential character of these curves is that they come in three forms: